The Power of Sleep - Part 2

 Flower essences must be chosen individually, as individual symptoms must be matched to the correct remedy.
 If unsure which is best for you, then Rescue Remedy is an excellent choice for calming and relaxing a state of anxiety prior to bed.

-There are many other natural options that can support a good nights sleep, from using black out shades on bedroom windows in summer months, to having a comfortable mattress suited to your body type and weight, and creating a peaceful environment in your bedroom, but these are some enjoyable and accessible options to consider.
+This is not an all inclusive list, but these are some enjoyable and accessible options to consider.
+There are many other natural options that can support a good nights sleep, from using black out shades on bedroom windows in summer months and exercising in the earlier part of the day, to having a comfortable mattress suited to your body type and weight, and creating a peaceful environment in your bedroom.

 Enjoy experimenting and I wish you all a nourishing, rejuvenating nights sleep!